 true.
 If you do not want to indent the array values, you can update it with the following setting change:

 Specify the property names of which you want to remove the quotes in the output value.
 Warning: only use this when you know what you are doing.
-If you want to, for instance, remove the quotes from the date property, you can add the following:
+If you're going to, for instance, remove the quotes from the date property, you can add the following:

 Specifies the date field name to use in your Front Matter.
 Default value: